christensenacademy/christensen-academy/modules/html-basics/projects/website-project.md

 * **Challenge:** Exercise your creativity to build a unique website using HTML.
 * **Estimated Time:** 150 minutes.

-##Video Introduction

-It's on my to do list to make an intro video for this project so that you can see an example or two.

 ##Project Ideas

 * a school site